people experience some worry or anxiety at some time. That is a normal part of life and living

 NEGOTIATE EVERYTHING!: ONLY ONE RULE for relationships and that is it: Everything is Negotiable except Negotiation!
 Everything!
 This means that each person feels fairly treated and gets some of what they want most of the time.
 It is important to believe that your significant other will consider your needs and wants as well as you considering those of the other.
 A critical factor in trust and respect.

-Well, HAPPY NEW YEAR to all!
-It’s that time again to make some promises and commitments for the New Year.
+HAPPY NEW YEAR to all!
+ACTUALLY, you can start with this anytime but a NEW YEAR RESOLUTION is sometimes a good place to begin!
 Sometimes we make a plan and stick with it for a little while and then it fades away.
-BUT whatever you have planned to accomplish, here is another little suggestion that might help CUT THE STRESS in your 2017 year by CUTTING THE CLUTTER in your life.
+BUT whatever you have planned to accomplish, here is another little suggestion that might help CUT THE STRESS in your NEW year by CUTTING THE CLUTTER in your life.

 This is one we pretty much have agreed to do at MY house so we will see how that works!
 You might call it “Should I KEEP it? or Should I LET IT GO?”.
 Most of us have things like this around the house.
 Clothes that are too small or worn out, furniture that isn’t necessary or is broken, and maybe even just empty cardboard boxes that keep stacking up.
 Well, time to ask: KEEP IT or LET IT GO!???